 I feel like I haven’t sewed anything for months, then I looked at my blog and found out that my last project was only a little more than 2 weeks ago.
 But it is sure felt like a long time because I’ve been feeling so uncreative these last few days, and I really don’t like feeling that way.
 To coax myself back into making things, I tried to make this little recycle project.

 This T-shirt was bought for ￥100 in a secondhand shop, I rather like the seventies feeling of it.
 But it was a bit too tight on me […]

 The problem with having a kid in the house is you get a lot of outgrown clothes in such a short time.
 I can give them away if the conditions are still good, and use the stained ones as rags.
 But there’s still too many of them, and I don’t need that much of rags either.
 So today I made an experiment with one of Sidra’s shirt.
 I cut it into long strip of fabric, about 1.5 cm in width, and crocheted it into a circle using 10 mm hook.
 Then I took an acrylic drawing that my husband made […]

 My first tutorial!
 Well, sort of.
 As I’m being asked about how I recyled a scarf into a cowl and hand-warmers, I made this, uh, simple drawings on how to make them.
 I hope the drawings can explain itself.
 The scarf I used measured about 120×45 cm.
 It has to be a bit stretchy as it’ll be worn over the head.
 I think old T-shirt can also be made into this cowl and hand-warmers.
 Basically, the scarf is cut along the dashed lines (and also along the middle width of the scarf).
 The upper part will be made into 2 […]

-A cowl and a pair of hand-warmers
+A cowl and a pair of hand-warmer

 Today is Cultural day holiday, but we all stay at home because the three of us has got a cold.
 I got a little bit bored, so I make this cowl/neck-warmer for Sidra and a pair of hand-warmer from a scarf that was thrifted from a secondhand store nearby.
 I think I still have a little fabric left for another pair of hand-warmer.
 It’s a super easy project.
 Link: Some kind of tutorial for cowl and hand-warmers

 This green striped shirt used to be mine, but I rarely wear it because somehow it didn’t hang well on my body.
 So I recycled it to a top for my son.